canxin121/Async-Poe-Client/README.md

 Note that only `url_botname` is the original name of the bot, the rest are parameters to be modified.
 If not passed, the parameter will remain unchanged.

-- `url_botname: str` - The url_name of the bot to be modified.
+- `url_botname: str` - The url_botname of the bot to be modified.
 This must be a string.
 - `handle: Optional[str]` - The name of the bot.
 This must be a string and must be unique across poe.com, i.e., it should not be the same as other bots.
 - `prompt: Optional[str] = ""` - The preset personality of the bot.
 This is an optional string, defaulting to an empty